MicrosoftDocs/win32/desktop-src/Backup/registry-keys-for-backup-and-restore.md

 Create a value with the name **MaxShadowCopies** and type DWORD.
 The default data for this value is 64.
 The minimum is 1.
 The maximum is 512.

-> [!Note]
+> [!NOTE]
 > For other types of shadow copies, there is no registry value that corresponds to **MaxShadowCopies**.
 The maximum number of shadow copies is 512 per volume.

+> [!NOTE]
-**Note**  The **MaxShadowCopies** setting is supported on Windows Server 2003 or later.
+> The **MaxShadowCopies** setting is supported on Windows Server 2003 or later.

 **Windows Server 2003:** On cluster servers, **MaxShadowCopies** registry value's data may need to be set to a lower number.
-For more information, see "When you use the Volume Shadow Copy Service on Windows Server 2003-based computers that run many I/O operations, disk volumes take longer to go online" in the Help and Support Knowledge Base at [https://support.microsoft.com/kb/945058](https://support.microsoft.com/kb/945058).
+For more information, see [Disk volumes take longer to go online when you use the Volume Shadow Copy Service on computers that run many I/O operations](/troubleshoot/windows-server/backup-and-storage/volume-shadow-copy-service-take-longer-online).

 **Windows XP:** This registry value is not supported.